 The standard Boxster and Cayman are fitted exclusively with turbocharged flat-4 engines, but the more potent versions are expected to run naturally aspirated flat-6 engines, just like their predecessors.
-That’s the word of Porsche engineer August Achleitner, who is in charge of the 718 and 911 sports car lines.
+That’s the word of Porsche engineer August Achleitner, who headed 718 and 911 development prior to retiring only last month.

 Considering the last Spyder came with 375 horsepower, as much as 400 hp could make it into the new one.
 What isn’t so clear is whether there will be a dual-clutch transmission available this time.
 Previously, the car was offered exclusively with a manual.